 Warning When Туре Fresh water level low With pump turned on and fresh water level low (less than 25% full) Only available when an on-board tank is fitted.
 Message on screen and 60 second audible beep Waste water level full With pump turned on and waste water level full.
-Only available when an on-board tank is fitted Message on screen and 60 second audible beep With control panel power on and leisure battery selected (as active battery) and the voltage level falls below 10V Message on screen and 60 second audible beep Leisure battery With control panel power on and leisure battery selected (as active battery) and the voltage level is below 9V Message on screen and 60 second audible beep.
-If no action taken after 30 seconds then the system will switch the power off to prevent severe discharge of the battery Note: This is an emergency cut off level to protect the battery from severe damage.
-You should not rely on this cut off level during normal operation, but manage your power consumption to a discharge level of 11.5V or above. equipment that is controlled by er drawn from the battery by the leisure the control panel power switch; it will not ge by permanently connected equipment.
-Leisure battery voltage high With control panel power on or off and leisure battery is selected (as active battery) and the voltage level rises above 15V Message on screen and repeated beeps from the control panel.
+Only available when an on-board tank is fitted Message on screen and 60 second audible beep with control panel power on and leisure battery selected (as active battery) and the voltage level falls below 10V Message on screen and 60 second audible beep Leisure battery voltage low With control panel power on and leisure battery selected (as active battery) and the voltage level is below 9 Message on screen and 60 second audible beep.
+If no action taken after 30 seconds then the system will switch the power off to prevent severe discharge of the battery Note: This is an emergency cut off level to protect the bat damage.
+You should not rely on this cut off level during no manage your power consumption to a discharge level of 1 cut off only applies to power drawn from the battery by th that is controlled by the control panel power switch; it will battery from discharge by permanently connected equipr s cut off level during normal operation, but o a discharge level of 11.5V or above.
+This from the battery by the leisure equipment rel power switch; it will not protect the Leisure battery voltage high With control panel power on or off and leisure battery is selected (as active battery) and the voltage level rises above 15V Message on screen and repeated beeps from the control panel.
 The power is automatically turned off.
 The beeping will not stop until the fault is cleared.
 Vehicle battery warnings If the vehicle battery is selected instead of the leisure battery, then similar warnings to those described above are applied to the vehicle battery.
 The vehicle battery low warning level is 10.9V Engine running When the engine is started the system power will be turned off Message on screen stating 'engine running'.
-Step extended Step extended and engine started Message on screen and warning buzzer Step jammed or obstructed
+Step extended Step extended and engine started Step jammed or obstructed Message on screen and warning buzzer Step jammed or obstructed